michalharakal/pAIpesense/docs/architecture/arch.md

-Here’s a detailed response to your query about creating Mermaid diagrams to describe a device architecture using Zephyr OS and WAMR, as well as visualizing the development process.
-I’ll provide two Mermaid diagrams—one for the device architecture and one for the development process—along with explanations to ensure clarity.

----

 ### Device Architecture Diagram

 The device architecture diagram illustrates how the hardware, operating system, runtime, and application logic are layered in a system using Zephyr OS and the WebAssembly Micro Runtime (WAMR) on an Arduino Nano 33 BLE Sense.